-A representation was submitted to the MIR (Appendix 2) which objected to the failure to identify the site as an Officer's Preference and as an Opportunity Site within the Draft Proposed Local Development Plan, which addressed the issues highlighted by Officers.
+A representation was submitted to the MIR (Appendix 2) which objected to the failure of the MIR to identify the site as an Officer's Preference as well as an Opportunity Site in the Draft Proposed Local Development Plan.
+It also addressed the issues highlighted by Officers.

-This representation should therefore be read in conjunction with the initial development bid (Appendix 1) and the MIR Representation (Appendix 2) which together demonstrate the site is suitable for the small scale residential development proposed.
+This representation should therefore be read in conjunction with the initial development bid (Appendix 1) and the MIR Representation (Appendix 2) which together demonstrate the site is suitable for development.